 Influence on the Astrological Tradition

 In the late 3rd century Porphyry cited Thrasyllus in chapter 24 of his Introduction to the Tetrabiblos for his views on the concept of “striking with a ray” (aktinobolia).
-This passage seems to have originally occurred within the context of a discussion about the length of life technique and the concept of “releasing” (aphesis).
+This passage seems to have originally occurred within the context of a discussion about the length of life technique and the concept of “releasing” (aphesis), which is known in modern times as primary directions (see Gansten, Balbillus and the Method of aphesis).

 Porphyry mentions Thrasyllus again in chapter 41 of his Introduction, grouping him together with Petosiris and other unnamed “elders” (πρεσβυτέρων) who advocated a system of bounds or terms (horia) that were different from the sets advocated by Ptolemy and Apollinarius.
-This seems to imply that Thrasyllus used the so-called Egyptian terms or bounds, which were probably popularized by the writings attributed to Petosiris.
+This seems to imply that Thrasyllus used the so-called Egyptian terms or bounds, which are usually thought to have been popularized by the writings attributed to Petosiris.

 These references seem to indicate that Thrasyllus’ astrological works had some circulation in the later tradition, at least through the 5th century.
 In some ways he seems to have been somewhat conventional, only citing Hermes, Nechepso and Petosiris in his treatise, and even being grouped together with Petosiris by Porphyry.